-The boat is fitted with a Yanmar 440 HP engine, which runs on marine diesel.
-The production of diesel is more environmentally friendly than that of petrol and diesel engines have a high level of fuel economy compared to petrol-driven marine outboards.
+The boat is fitted with a Yanmar 440 HP engine, which runs on marine diesel and has a high level of fuel economy compared to petrol-driven marine outboards.
 The Yanmar 440 HP is fully compliant with international marine emissions regulations.

 The exhaust is silenced and under water, minimising noise pollution; the engine is soundproofed.